How To Fix Excel Circular Reference Error?

 enable circular reference in excel 2003

-• If you are an Excel 2007 user then hit the Office button > Excel options > Formulas > Iteration area.
+• Click the Office button > Excel options > Formulas > Iteration area.

 enable circular reference in excel 2007